healthdisparities/rye/README.md

 We are working on improving the user experience with Rye.
 This section will be updated in near future with easier installation procedure for pastrami and it's dependencies.

 ### Dependencies
-Pastrami requires the following OS/programs/modules to run:
+Rye requires the following OS/programs/modules to run:
 * Linux/Mac OS - tested on RedHat OS, expected to run on Mac environments, will possibly work on WSL and Windows; though Mac, WSL, and Windows haven't been tested so far
 * R - tested on several versions between 3.5.1 and 4.X.X
 * R libraries = nnls, Hmisc, parallel, optparse, and crayon